jeffreykegler/hoonlint/misc/jogging.md

 Note that it is important to distinguish between the head of a jogging hoon, defined above, and the head of a jog.

-A jog is **flat** if its head and its body are both on the same line.
+A jog is **joined** if its head and its body are both on the same line.
 Otherwise, the jog is said to be **split**.

 ### Chess-sidedness